jpodgorny/stokes_tables/README.md

 ξ.
 The ionisation structure of the slab was computed using the TITAN code (Dumont et al. 2003), while the spectral shape and polarisation properties of the reprocessed emission were computed using the STOKES code (Goosmann & Gaskell 2007, Marin 2018).
+In addition, a pure neutral version of the tables was recently produced (Podgorný 2025).

 The provided tables conform to OGIP standards and can be directly used in XSPEC using the `atable` command.
-Four FITS tables are available for the Stoke parameters i, q and u with 300 bins in 0.1 to 100 keV (the reduced version of these tables with 100 bins in 1 to 10 keV is also available at [stokes_tables_reduced-v2.tar.gz](https://owncloud.asu.cas.cz/index.php/s/qOcBk05jPV4bQNR)):
+Four FITS tables are available for the Stoke parameters i, q and u with 300 bins in 0.1 to 100 keV (the reduced version of the partially ionized tables with 100 bins in 1 to 10 keV is also available at [stokes_tables_reduced-v2.tar.gz](https://owncloud.asu.cas.cz/index.php/s/qOcBk05jPV4bQNR)):

 * [stokes_unpol_iso-v2.fits](https://owncloud.asu.cas.cz/index.php/s/lG7R3Ns5gDeDMkS)
 → for unpolarised isotropic illumination of the slab, i.e. the result is integrated